eharvey71/Zoom-API-Projects/README.md

-## Zoom API Experiments
+## Zoom API Projects

 ###Add Zoom Members
-Script for adding members to
+Simple python script for adding instructors to Zoom from a list of emails Uses the